-- 10. Clause 1 provides that convictions in England, Wales and Northern Ireland for "relevant offences", and which have not been considered by the Court of Appeal, are to be quashed on the day on which the legislation comes into force.
-In Northern Ireland, this relates to prosecutions taken forward by the Director of Public Prosecutions in Northern Ireland, and the Police Service of Northern Ireland (prior to the establishment of the Public Prosecution Service in 2005, low level prosecutions were taken forward by the Police Service of Northern Ireland). - 11.
-Clause 2 gives the meaning of "relevant offence" with reference to conditions A -E set out in the subclauses (and summarised at paragraph 8 above).
+8. Section 1 provides that convictions in England, Wales and Northern Ireland for "relevant offences", and which have not been considered by the Court of Appeal, are to be quashed on the day on which the legislation comes into force.
+In Northern Ireland, this relates to prosecutions taken forward by the Director of Public Prosecutions in Northern Ireland, and the Police Service of Northern Ireland (prior to the establishment of the Public Prosecution Service in 2005, low level prosecutions were taken forward by the Police Service of Northern Ireland).

+- 9. Section 2 gives the meaning of "relevant offence" with reference to conditions A -E set out in the subsections (and summarised at paragraph 8 above).
 All of the conditions must be satisfied for an alleged offence to be included within the scope of the Bill.
-The following offences from the Theft Act (Northern Ireland) 1969 are included within the definition of a "relevant offence": - False accounting; - Fraud; - Handling stolen goods; and - Theft. - 12.
-Clause 3 provides for how a conviction is determined as having been "considered by the Court of Appeal" for the purposes of Clause 1.
+The following offences from the Theft Act (Northern Ireland) 1969 are included within the definition of a "relevant offence": - False accounting; - Fraud; - Handling stolen goods; and - Theft. - 10.
+Section 3 provides for how a conviction is determined as having been "considered by the Court of Appeal" for the purposes of section 1.
 It specifies that where permission to appeal has been refused or an appeal has been dismissed the conviction will not be quashed.
 This does not prevent a further appeal against a conviction that has been considered by the Court of Appeal.
-The Court of Appeal in Northern Ireland is included within the scope of this clause. - 13.
-Clause 4 sets out the process for identifying convictions that have been quashed by the provisions in Clause 1, the amendment of criminal records and the notification of affected individuals.
-In Northern Ireland, the duty to identify and notify individuals of quashed convictions for relevant offences will be placed on the Department of Justice. - 14.
-Clause 6 sets out the process for the deletion of cautions for relevant offences in Northern Ireland.
-This clause will place a requirement on the Department of Justice, if it becomes aware or is made aware of a caution for a relevant offence, to direct the

-Chief Constable of the Police Service of Northern Ireland (the Chief Constable) to delete details of the caution from the Northern Ireland criminal records database and the UK criminal records database.
-The clause also includes a requirement for the Chief Constable to act upon this direction.
+The Court of Appeal in Northern Ireland is included within the scope of this section. - 11.
+Section 4 sets out the process for identifying convictions that have been quashed by the provisions in section 1, the amendment of criminal records and the notification of affected individuals.
+In Northern Ireland, the duty to identify and notify individuals of quashed convictions for relevant offences has been placed on the Department of Justice. - 12.
+Section 6 sets out the process for the deletion of cautions for relevant offences in Northern Ireland.
+This section places a requirement on the Department of Justice, if it becomes aware or is made aware of a caution for a relevant offence, to direct the Chief Constable of the Police Service of Northern Ireland (the Chief Constable) to delete details of the caution from the Northern Ireland criminal records database and the UK criminal records database.
+This section also includes a requirement for the Chief Constable to act upon this direction. - 13.
+Section 7 makes consequential amendments to related legislation in England and Wales.
+No consequential amendments have been made in respect of Northern Ireland. - 14.
+Section 9 provides the Department of Justice with a regulation-making power to make a provision that is consequential to the provisions within the Act and is related to a devolved matter.
+If the regulations make provision in respect of primary legislation, they would be subject to affirmative resolution, and any other regulations would be subject to negative resolution.

-- 15. Clause 7 makes consequential amendments to related legislation in England and Wales.
-No consequential amendments have been made in respect of Northern Ireland. - 16.
-Clause 9 provides the Department of Justice with a regulation-making power to make a provision that is consequential to the provisions within the Act and is related to a devolved matter.
-If the regulations make provision in respect of primary legislation, they would be subject to affirmative resolution, and any other regulations would be subject to negative resolution. - 17.
-Clause 10 sets out provisions on interpretation of several terms in the Bill, and Clause 11 sets out provisions for commencement and territorial extent.
+15. Section 10 sets out provisions on interpretation of several terms in the Bill, and section 11 sets out provisions for commencement and territorial extent.